 Now she wished she’d never asked.

 To her enhanced, Awakener eyes, the colors of the blood on grass were powerfully distinct.
 Red and green.
-It was almost a violet in combination.
+It made almost a violet in combination.
 She stared at the corpses, feeling an odd sense of disconnect.
 Color.
 So strange to see the colors of skin paled as they were.
-She could tell the difference, the intrinsic numerical difference, between skin that was alive and skin that was dead, the blood seeping down and out of the veins.
+She could tell the difference--the intrinsic numerical difference--between skin that was alive and skin that was dead.

+It came from blood seeping down and out of the veins.
 It was like. . .like the blood was the color, drained out of the husks and onto the ground.
 The paint of a human life which had been carelessly spilt, leaving the canvas white.

 She looked away.